 If you are already enrolled and getting help from one of these programs, the payment information about premiums in this Evidence of Coverage may not apply to you.
-We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Part D Prescription Drugs" (LIS Rider), which tells you about your drug coverage.
-If you don't receive this document, please call Member Services and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Part D Prescription Drugs" (LIS Rider).
-Phone numbers for Member Services are on the back cover of this booklet.
+We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Part D Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
+If you don't receive this document, please call Member Services and ask for the LIS Rider.
+Phone numbers for Member Services are printed on the back cover of this booklet.